-We served two different kinds of pasta (linguine and penne) butter, sauce, or sauce with meatballs.
+We served two different kinds of pasta (linguine and penne) with their choice of butter, tomato sauce, or tomato sauce with meatballs.
 We toasted garlic bread, served up a big bowl of romaine, and the girls could top their salad with carrots, cucumbers, grape tomatoes, croutons, and three kinds of dressing.

-7:00pm- Shrinky-Dink Necklace Craft
+7:00 pm Shrinky-Dink Necklace Craft

-We also took a group picture of all of the girls, which I printed on special printer-friendly shrinky-dink plastic and then shrunk them into tiny charms to wear on their ribbon necklaces behind the heart.
+We also took a group picture of all of the girls, which I printed on special printer-friendly shrinky-dink plastic and then shrunk them into tiny charms to wear on their ribbon necklaces along with the heart.
 (But I will admit that printer shrinky-dink plastic is very hard to work with, and the results weren't as great as I hoped- the ink still bled a bit even after trying to dry it thoroughly with a hairdryer set on a cool setting).